Accelerating internal dimensions and nonzero positive cosmological constant

-where $\delta_Q {\hat I}_{\rm total}$ is given by (7.12).
-But since $\delta_Q {\hat I}_{\rm total}$ includes ${\mathcal E}_{\rm SB}$ and this ${\mathcal E}_{\rm SB}$ has its own gauge arbitrariness, the quantum corrections ${\mathcal V}_{\rm scalar} + \delta_Q {\hat I}_{\rm brane}^{(NS)} + \delta_Q {\hat I}_{\rm brane}^{(R)} + \delta_Q {\hat I}_{\rm topological}$ in $\delta_Q {\hat I}_{\rm total}$ can be compensated by ${\mathcal E}_{\rm SB}$ so that $\delta_Q {\hat I}_{\rm total}$, and therefore $\lambda$ vanishes as a result.
+where $\delta_Q {\hat S}_{\rm total}$ is given by (5.12).
+But since $\delta_Q {\hat S}_{\rm total}$ includes ${\mathcal E}_{\rm SB}$ and this ${\mathcal E}_{\rm SB}$ has its own gauge arbitrariness, the quantum corrections $-{\mathcal V}_{\rm scalar}^S + \delta_Q {\hat S}_{\rm brane}^{(NS)} + \delta_Q {\hat S}_{\rm brane}^{(R)} + \delta_Q {\hat S}_{\rm topological}$ in $\delta_Q {\hat S}_{\rm total}$ can be compensated by ${\mathcal E}_{\rm SB}$ so that $\delta_Q {\hat S}_{\rm total}$, and therefore $\lambda$ vanishes as a result.

-In any case, the solution given by (10.10), (10.11) and (10.12) can be rewritten as
+In any case, the solution given by (7.23), (7.24) and (7.25) can be rewritten as

-which means that the internal dimensions (and also the dilaton $e^{\Phi}$) do not evolve with time anymore.
+which means that the scale factor of the internal dimensions (and also the dilaton $e^{\Phi}$) does not evolve with time anymore.
 They remain fixed and at the same time the constraint equation $c =0$ reduces to $\lambda =0$.
 This result precisely coincides with the result of Ref. \cite{3}.
 However, though the results coincide, the stabilization mechanism of this paper is entirely distinguished from the mechanism used in \cite{3}.
-In \cite{3}, the internal dimensions are stabilized by a K$\ddot{\rm a}$hler modulus-dependent nonperturbative correction of KKLT and therefore the no-scale structure of the scalar potential is broken as a result.
-But in this paper the internal dimensions are not stabilized by this KKLT scenario.
-The scale factor of the internal dimensions is stabilized by a set of 4D equations of the external sector which has nothing to do with the nonperturbative correction of the KKLT scenario.
-So the no-scale structure remains unbroken in the our scenario of this paper and this may provide a new type of stabilization mechanism distinguished from the conventional KKLT.
+In \cite{3}, the scale factor of the internal dimensions (K$\ddot{\rm a}$hler modulus) is stabilized by a K$\ddot{\rm a}$hler modulus-dependent nonperturbative correction of KKLT and the no-scale structure of the scalar potential is broken as a result.
+But in this paper the K$\ddot{\rm a}$hler modulus is not stabilized by this KKLT scenario.
+The time-dependent scale factor of the internal dimensions is stabilized by a set of 4D equations defined on the external sector, which has nothing to do with the nonperturbative correction of the KKLT scenario.
+So the no-scale structure remains unbroken in the scenario of this paper and this provides a new type of stabilization mechanism distinguished from the conventional KKLT scenario.